Working with queries in Amazon Keyspaces - Amazon Keyspaces (for Apache Cassandra)

 Paginating results in Amazon Keyspaces

 Amazon Keyspaces automatically paginates the results from SELECT statements when the data read to process the SELECT statement exceeds 1 MB.
 With pagination, the SELECT statement results are divided into "pages" of data that are 1 MB in size (or less).
 An application can process the first page of results, then the second page, and so on.
-Clients should always check for pagination tokens when executing SELECT queries that return multiple rows.
+Clients should always check for pagination tokens when processing SELECT queries that return multiple rows.

 If a client supplies a PAGE SIZE that requires reading more than 1 MB of data, Amazon Keyspaces breaks up the results automatically into multiple pages based on the 1 MB data-read increments.